The 51 Most Beautiful Places in the World To Visit in 2020 Are you looking for the most beautiful places in the world? Well, you’ve

 Choose a boat ride on Lake Brienz that will glide you past snow-capped mountains and Swiss chalets.
 Disembark at Giessbach See, and board a gondola up to the cascading Giessbach Falls.

 To fully appreciate the beauty of Interlaken, you have to go up.
 Ride the funicular from Interlaken up to Harder Kulm.
 At 1,322 meters above sea level, your view will be breathtaking.
 The lakes, the town of Interlaken, and the surrounding mountain peaks will capture your attention.
-Without a doubt the views make Interlaken one of the most beautiful cities in the world.
+Without a doubt the views make Interlaken one of the most beautiful cities in the world and a great addition to any Switzerland itinerary.

 Sydney would win hands down for one of the most beautiful cities in the world.
 Of course, we are biased; it is our hometown.